Dubbie/karbejelento-api/README.md

 ddev artisan test
 ```

-See `docs/notification-rules.md` for detailed guidance on configuring the notification engine.
+See `docs/README.md` for the complete project documentation (architecture overview, workflow details, and notification rule configuration).

 ## How to stop the project